beginning of content

 How is vaginal thrush treated?

-You can buy these over-the-counter in a pharmacy.
+You can buy most creams and pessaries as over-the-counter treatments in a pharmacy.

-It’s important to complete the full course of treatment.
+It is important to complete the full course of treatment.
 In most cases, treatment for thrush will relieve your symptoms.
 However, some people may have thrush that keeps coming back (recurrent thrush).
 In these instances, you should see your doctor.
+You should also see your doctor if treatment is not improving your symptoms or symptoms are different from previous thrush infections.

 If you are pregnant or breastfeeding, speak with your doctor or pharmacist before starting any treatment.